Each year, the Gonzaga Mothers Club organizes dozens of events and activities that enrich the school community.

 Near the start of each school year, the GMC plans a special evening to welcome all freshmen and new students and their families.
 It’s a wonderful opportunity to meet classmates and their parents, talk to coaches, moderators, and upper classmen about sports teams and clubs, and fill your closet with the latest Gonzaga gear (as the bookstore is open for your convenience!)

 If you have questions, contact lead GMC organizers Danielle Liquori, Misty Marshall, or Josie Militello at email@example.com.

 Back-to-school night in the Fall offers new and returning parents alike the opportunity to meet their sons' teachers and to experience firsthand the environment and objectives of the classroom.
 Parents follow their sons' class schedule; although one-on-one meetings between parents and teachers are not possible at this event, most parents find the experience valuable.

-GMC volunteers assist by setting up the cafeteria and soliciting and collecting desserts offered to parents during “lunch” and “free periods” as they enjoy their “school day.”
+GMC volunteers assist by setting up the cafeteria and offering desserts to parents during “lunch” and “free periods” as they enjoy their “school day.”
 Volunteers also help clean up the cafeteria in preparation for the next day of school.